OnyiGlobal2025/taskflow-eks-platform/project-2-app/README.md

 - Helm for Resource Management: Using Helm for Kubernetes resources simplified the process of deploying and managing infrastructure in Kubernetes.
 - CI/CD and Security Integration: Integrating Trivy in the CI pipeline was a valuable learning experience.
 It reinforced the need to prioritize security at every step of the deployment process.

-## Next Steps

-For Project 3, I will focus on extending the pipeline to include CD (Pull & Deploy), where I'll utilize ArgoCD for GitOps deployment.
-I'll also continue to enhance security, monitoring, and automation across the stack.

 ## Key Achievements:
 - Automated Docker image scanning with Trivy.
 - Integrated Prometheus and Grafana for monitoring and observability.
 - Managed AWS services (ECR, IAM, ALB) securely and efficiently.

+## Next Steps

+For Project 3, I will focus on extending the pipeline to include CD (Pull & Deploy), where I'll utilize ArgoCD for GitOps deployment.
+I will also continue to enhance security, monitoring, and automation across the stack.

 ## Author

 Okoro Onyedika

 Cloud/DevOps Engineer